 DESC airbnb;

-As you see in the description of table Airbnb, the column_name as PropertyName, latitude, room_type.
-As you know, they can have a one-time null value in the column of PropertyName, latitude and longitude.
+As you see in the description of the Airbnb table, the column names are PropertyName, latitude, and room_type.
+As you know, they can have a one-time null value in the column of PropertyName, latitude, and longitude.

 3. PLAIN INDEX